Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4: Conclusion

-By leveraging both the game rule and the observation conversion rule, we can efficiently transform low-level game states into readable text, denoted as \(Obs_r\).
+\begin{itemize}[leftmargin=0.4cm] \item \textbf{General Rules:} A brief game introduction, the number of rounds, and betting rules; \item \textbf{Action Descriptions:} \{Description of Action 1\}, \{Description of Action 2\}, ...; \item \textbf{Single Win/Loss Rule:} The conditions for winning, losing, or drawing in a single game; \item \textbf{Win/Loss Payoff Rule:} The rewards or penalties for winning or losing a single game; \item \textbf{Whole Win/Loss Rule:} The number of games and the overall win/loss conditions. \end{itemize} In most imperfect information game environments \citep{zha2019rlcard}, game states are often represented as low-level numerical values, such as one-hot vectors, to facilitate machine learning.
+Leveraging LLMs, we can convert these low-level game states into natural language text \citep{wu2023spring,wang2023voyager,guo2022images,Lin2023SwiftSageAG}, thereby aiding the model's understanding.
+For each game, it is also essential to define an observation conversion rule.
+Similar to structuring game rules, we organize the observation conversion rule as follows: \begin{itemize}[leftmargin=0.4cm] \item \textbf{Input Explanation:} The type of inputs received, such as dictionaries, lists, or other formats, and describes the number of elements in the game state along with the name of each element; \item \textbf{Element Descriptions:} \{Description of Element 1\}, \{Description of Element 2\}, ...; \item \textbf{Conversion Tips:} More guidelines for transforming the low-level game states into text. \end{itemize} By leveraging both the game rule and the observation conversion rule, we can efficiently transform low-level game states into readable text, denoted as \(Obs_r\).
 This readable text serves as the input for LLMs.
 Using the prompts \(Prompt_{obs}\), the conditional distribution for each element \(Obs_r[i]\) in the generated text can be modeled as: $Obs_r \sim \prod_{i=1}^{M} F_\theta(Obs_r[i] | Prompt_{obs}, Rule, Rule_{obs}, Obs_r[1,\ldots,i-1])$.
 Here, \(F_\theta\) represents the language model parameterized by \(\theta\); \(M\) is the length of the generated text \(Obs_r\).
 The concrete definition can be found in Appendix \ref{sec:back}.
 We name this module an \textbf{Observation Interpreter}.
 This formulation allows for a more understandable interaction with the model in imperfect information games.